AutomaticHighlights/AutomaticHighlights/README.md

 The code of training process can be found in `src/`.
 Besides, we pretrain two image feature extractors during developing our model.
 The code of pretraining can be found in `pretrain/`.

+Technical details are described in [Final Report](Final Report.pdf).

 ## Demos

 We test our model on some recent football games.
 Here are the results.
 You can click the following links to watch the demos: